rifkiozan/C241-PS196/README.md

       "message": "Password reset successfully.
 A new password has been sent to your email."
     }
     ```
-    > 'Token' sent to the email still in JWT form not a Link (Will be an update)
+    > If you Click the Link from the email this step will be done automaticly

 ### Authorization
 - URL